itsJamilAhmed/jms-sample-alibaba-nlp/README.md

 #### Step 2: Switch the REST service into 'Gateway' mode

-The Solace PubSub+ REST connectivity feature can operaye in two modes: `messaging` and `gateway`.
+The Solace PubSub+ REST connectivity feature can operate in two modes: `messaging` and `gateway`.
 The default setting for a newly created broker or cloud service is `messaging` but we need it operating in 'gateway' mode for this exercise.

-Follow the instructions [here](https://docs.solace.com/Configuring-and-Managing/Microgateway-Tasks/Managing-Microgateway.htm#Configure_VPN_Mode) to change the modes for your broker.
+Follow the instructions [here](https://docs.solace.com/Configuring-and-Managing/Microgateway-Tasks/Managing-Microgateway.htm#Configure_VPN_Mode) to change the mode for your broker.

 #### Step 3: Setup curl for the POST operation